AbazaSeif/btc-markets/README.md

 * /order-book/LTC - Same as the above route but for Litecoin
 * /order-book/ETH - Same as the above route but for Ethereum

+**Price Summary**
+* /price-summary/ - Get the min, max and average BTC price over the last 24hrs
+* /price-summary/BTC - Same as above but explicitly stating you want the BTC summary
+* /price-summary/LTC - Same as above but for Litecoin
+* /price-summary/ETH - Same as aabove but for Ethereum

 **Misc**
 * /update-all - Update the ticker prices for all of the active cryptocurrencies